 sudo cp /opt/wildfly/docs/contrib/scripts/systemd/launch.sh /opt/wildfly/bin/ sudo sh -c 'chmod +x /opt/wildfly/bin/*.sh' sudo cp /opt/wildfly/docs/contrib/scripts/systemd/wildfly.service /etc/systemd/system/

 Then, start the WildFly service by executing:

-Congratulation’s!
+Congratulations!
 You have successfully installed WildFly.
-Thanks for using this tutorial for installing the latest version of the Plex Media Server on Debian 9 server.
-For additional help or useful information, we recommend you to check the official WildFly website.
+Thanks for using this tutorial for installing the latest version of the WildFly on the Debian 9 server.
+For additional help or useful information, we recommend you check the official WildFly website.